BaverKoca/Note-Taking-2/README.md

 ## 🙏 Acknowledgments

-- Design inspiration from Evernote
+- Design inspiration from NoteNest
 - Icons and UI elements based on modern design principles
 - Special thanks to all contributors